Dale Carpenter: Early life and education

+Career Life

 Carpenter teaches and writes in the areas of constitutional law, the First Amendment, and sexual orientation and the law.
 In 2007, he was appointed the Earl R. Larson Professor of Civil Rights and Civil Liberties Law.
 He was the Julius E. Davis Professor of Law for 2006-07 and the Vance K. Opperman Research Scholar for 2003-04.
 Professor Carpenter was chosen the Stanley V. Kinyon Teacher of the Year for 2003-04 and 2005–06 and was the Tenured Teacher of the Year for 2006-07.
 Since 2004, he has served as an editor of Constitutional Commentary.

-Carpenter received his B.A. degree in history, magna cum laude, from Yale College in 1989.
-He received his Juris Doctor, with honors, from the University of Chicago Law School in 1992.
-At the University of Chicago he was Editor-in-Chief of the University of Chicago Law Review.
-He received both the D. Francis Bustin Prize for excellence in legal scholarship and the John M. Olin Foundation Scholarship for Law & Economics.
-Carpenter clerked for The Honorable Edith H. Jones of the United States Court of Appeals for the Fifth Circuit from 1992 to 1993.
-After his clerkship, he practiced at Vinson & Elkins in Houston and at Howard, Rice, Nemerovski, Canady, Falk & Rabkin in San Francisco.
-He is a member of the state bars of Texas and California.
+Carpenter is openly gay.
 He is a frequent television, radio, and print commentator on constitutional law, the First Amendment, and sexual orientation and the law.
+Throughout his career life, he has published many opinion pieces on the Washington Post, many under being placed under the "Volokh Conspiracy" category.
+Some of his pieces include: "How soon could same-sex marriage be decided by the Supreme Court?", "Dishonorable Disobedience", and "Top Minnesota faculty committee backs free speech resolution".

 Carpenter considers himself a libertarian-leaning conservative.
 He is noted for his scholarship on same-sex rights in the United States.
 He co-authored an Amicus brief for Lawrence v.
 Texas (2003) on behalf of the Republican Unity Coalition, a gay-straight Republican organization.